hoangsonww/The-MovieVerse-Database/.github/README.md

 # The MovieVerse App

 Welcome to The MovieVerse - your digital compass to the cinematic universe.
-Created by [Son Nguyen](https://github.com/hoangsonww) in 2023, this application is designed to serve as a bridge connecting movie enthusiasts with an extensive collection of films across various genres and periods.
+Created by [Son Nguyen](https://github.com/hoangsonww) in 2023 and currently attracting more than **50,000 monthly users**, this application is designed to serve as a bridge connecting movie enthusiasts with an extensive collection of films across various genres and periods.
 Dive into an ocean of narratives, where stories come to life, right at your fingertips.
 This app is available at [https://movie-verse.com](https://movie-verse.com).

 ---